 We must utilize creative research practices to assist in searching for, retrieving and analyzing sources, to provide us with a body of direct and indirect evidence to support our research.
 Consider these four elements to enhance your research.

 - Be objective in your analysis – “Think outside the box.”
 Don’t accept secondhand information as absolute fact, but pursue all viable, relevant possibilities.
 Consider variations of given names, surnames and other data found in records created by a third party such as census enumerations.
-If your ancestor was enslaved, be mindful that their chosen surname may not match that of a probable slaveholder.
-Remember, the history and documentation of African American lives has not been straightforward; therefore, we must be creative when accessing and analyzing available records.
+If you discover that your ancestor may have been enslaved, be mindful that their chosen surname may not match that of a probable slaveholder.
+Throughout history, the documentation to identify persons of African descent has been limited; therefore, we must be methodical when accessing and analyzing available records.

 The following image shows a deed of emancipation filed in 1850, by John Morford to emancipate his slave, Octavius Alexander.
-Imagine the confusion to a descendant who may have heard John Morford was the slaveholder of an ancestor, but nothing about a different surname for the enslaved individual.
+Imagine the confusion of a slave descendant who may have heard John Morford was the slaveholder of an ancestor, but nothing regarding the differing surnames.

 - Diversify your search efforts to incorporate county court, tax assessment, slave schedules, probate, property, city directory and military records.
 Analyze census and vital records you have retrieved to establish a summary profile for respective ancestors.
 Determine which historical record groups may provide additional evidence.
 It is important to venture beyond census schedules and vital records in our quest to validate family relationships.